 Leading off are all of the surfing campsites in San Diego.

 San Elijo State Beach is likely the most popular surfing campsite in San Diego.
 For good reason too.
 It’s centrally located near a plethora of excellent Encinitas surf breaks and some delicious, walkable food options.
-Surf breaks include the popular breaks of San Elijo, like Pipes and on the South side of the campground, you have the option to paddle out to Cardiff Reef.
+Surf breaks include the popular breaks of San Elijo, like Pipes on the North side of the campground and Cardiff Reef on the South side of the campground.
 After surfing, simply walk across the street to grab food at the local Seaside Market.

 Use this pin to find San Elijo State Beach campground.